Lawmaking in Nebraska

 After the Legislature passes a bill on Final Reading, it goes to the governor for consideration.
 The governor has five days, excluding Sundays, to decide what to do with a bill.
 If the governor signs a bill or declines to act on it, the bill becomes a state law.
 The governor may veto a bill, and he or she has the authority to strike specific budget appropriations (line-item veto).
 The Legislature may override any gubernatorial veto, although it takes a vote of 30 senators to do so.

 Most bills passed and approved by the governor become law three calendar months after the Legislature adjourns.
-However, bills may take effect before that date if they contain an emergency clause or a specified operative date.
+However, bills may take effect before that date if they contain an emergency clause.